Dominance hierarchy: Spectrum of social systems

-Dominance hierarchies emerge as a result of intersexual and intrasexual selection within groups, where competition between individuals results in differential access to resources and mating opportunities.
+Dominance hierarchies emerge as a result of intersexual and intrasexual selection within groups, where competition between conspecifics results in differential access to resources and mating opportunities.
 This can be mapped across a spectrum of social organization ranging from egalitarian to despotic, varying across multiple dimensions of cooperation and competition in between.
 Conflict can be resolved in multiple ways, including aggression, tolerance, and avoidance.
 These are produced by social decision-making, described in the "relational model" created by the zoologist Frans De Waal.
 In systems where competition between and within the sexes is low, social behaviour gravitates towards tolerance and egalitarianism, such as that found in woolley spider monkeys.
 In despotic systems where competition is high, one or two members are dominant while all other members of the living group are equally submissive, as seen in Japanese and rhesus macaques, leopard geckos, dwarf hamsters, gorillas, the cichlid Neolamprologus pulcher, and African wild dog.
 Linear ranking systems, or "pecking orders", which tend to fall in between egalitarianism and despotism, follow a structure where every member of the group is recognized as either dominant or submissive relative to every other member.
 This results in a linear distribution of rank, as seen in spotted hyenas and brown hyenas.